-Top 5 3rd Quarter Trades of On - GuruFocus.com
+Top 5 3rd Quarter Trades of ON - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Onyx Bridge Wealth Group LLC’s top five trades of the quarter.
+According to GuruFocus data, these were ONE Advisory Partners, LLC’s top five trades of the quarter.

-Onyx Bridge Wealth Group LLC reduced their investment in ARCA:VTV by 48,024 shares.
-The trade had a 2.88% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $134.34.
+ONE Advisory Partners, LLC reduced their investment in NAS:ESGU by 119,993 shares.
+The trade had a 6.67% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $88.16.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Value ETF has a price-earnings ratio of 15.81 and a price-book ratio of 2.54.
+In terms of valuation, iShares MSCI USA ESG Optimized ETF has a price-earnings ratio of 17.50 and a price-book ratio of 3.50.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Consumer Staples Select Sector SPDR has a price-earnings ratio of 22.41 and a price-book ratio of 4.94.
+In terms of valuation, iShares MSCI USA Quality Factor ETF has a price-earnings ratio of 14.80 and a price-book ratio of 4.55.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Onyx Bridge Wealth Group LLC reduced their investment in NAS:IXUS by 78,501 shares.
-The trade had a 2.02% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $56.68.
+During the quarter, ONE Advisory Partners, LLC bought 27,195 shares of BATS:MTUM for a total holding of 34,056.
+The trade had a 2.46% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $139.25.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core MSCI Total International Stock ETF has a price-earnings ratio of 11.01 and a price-book ratio of 1.48.
+In terms of valuation, iShares MSCI USA Momentum Factor ETF has a price-earnings ratio of 16.27 and a price-book ratio of 3.46.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.